The LearnClash SRS Retention Curve: 3 Stages [2026]

 What is the LearnClash SRS retention curve?

 The LearnClash SRS retention curve plots the percentage of questions a player still answers correctly at each spaced interval.
-In April 2026, the curve sits at 72% at the 7-day Known check, 81% at the 90-day Mastered check, with mastered cards exiting the active review pool at around day 97.
+It traces three checkpoints: a 7-day Known check, a 90-day Mastered check, and the point where a mastered card exits the active review pool at around day 97.

 Why does LearnClash use 7 and 90 days instead of 1/3/7/21?